kylehsu/actual-gcp/README.md

 10. We're now ready to begin configuring our local Terraform environment.
 Run the following command to [authenticate with HCP Terraform][14]:
     * `terraform login`
 11. Make the following updates to the following files in the repository:
+    * **Configure backend for HCP Terraform**:
+        * Copy the example file: `cp backend.tf.example backend.tf`
-    * Update `backend.tf` with your organization and workspace names from HCP Terraform.
+        * Edit `backend.tf` and replace `your-organization` and `your-workspace` with your HCP Terraform organization and workspace names
     * Create a file named `sensitive.auto.tfvars` and create the following variables:
-        * actual_fqdn - The fully-qualified domain name you want to use for your Actual Budget server.
-This can either be the same value as your DuckDNS subdomain (i.e. "example.duckdns.org"), or a subsite within it (i.e. "budget.example.duckdns.org")
+        * actual_fqdn - The fully-qualified domain name you want to use for your Actual Budget server (e.g., "budget.example.com" or "actual.example.com")
         * billing_account_name = "your_billing_account_name" - This defaults to "My Billing Account", so this only needs defined if your billing account name is something else.
             * If you're not sure what your billing account name is, run the following command to list your billing accounts:
                 `gcloud billing accounts list`
         * billing_alert_currency_code = "[your_currency_code][16]" - This isn't really a sensitive variable, but to simplify things, we can put it in the same ".auto.tfvars" file.
 This defaults to "USD", so this only needs defined if you're using a different currency.
         * billing_alert_amount = "the_amount_you_want" - This isn't really a sensitive variable, but to simply things, we can put it in the same ".auto.tfvars" file.
 This defaults to "5", so this only needs defined if you want to set a different billing alert threshold.
-        * duckdns_subdomains = "your_subdomain" - Values captured in Step #1.
+        * cloudflare_domain = "yourdomain.com" - Your domain name from Step #1 (e.g., "example.com")
-        * duckdns_token = "your_duckdns_token" - Values captured in Step #1.
+        * cloudflare_api_token = "your_api_token" - API token from Step #1 (without "Authorization: Bearer" prefix)
+        * cloudflare_record_name = "subdomain" - Just the subdomain part (e.g., "budget" for budget.example.com)
         * gcp_billing_project_name = The name of your GCP billing project.
 This may be the same as your GCP project.
         * gcp_project_name = The name of your GCP project.
         * gcp_region = The GCP region you wish your workload to run in (for example, us-central1).
 Keep in mind [only certain regions are eligible for the always-free Compute Engine instance][3].